harnettmatt/API-template/README.md

-# rankings
+# API-template

-This is a WIP template application that allows users to associate items to groups.
-I plan to build this application out to include more domain knowlege.
+A WIP template service that allows users to associate items to groups.

-However, the main purpose of this application is to showcases the leverage modern tools can provide to create a simple and maintainable API that allows developers to focus on writing domain logic.
-In fact, Once the remaining technologies have been implemented I will convert this repo into a template repository so that it is easily extensible for future API driven projects.
+The main purpose of this application is to showcases the leverage modern tools can provide to create a simple and maintainable API that allows developers to focus on writing domain logic.

 The technologies used are:
 - API: FastAPI